 Ram Dass: The issue, it seems to me, is the issue of social responsibility.
-It seems to me to be responsibility to the well-being of one’s fellow man, and if you watch the way if often works, people can get locked in a struggle and then some other model can come which frees both of them from an untenable predicament that they’re stuck in, right?
-In other words, somebody comes in with a new way of looking at it – like with two children fighting, you often can come in and get their minds somewhere else so that the whole fight changes its nature and what they’re fighting about doesn’t seem to be the essence of the matter.
+It seems to me to be the responsibility to the well-being of one’s fellow man.
+And if you watch the way it often works, people can get locked in a struggle.
+And then some other model can come which frees both of them from an untenable predicament that they’re stuck in, right?
+In other words, somebody comes in with a new way of looking at it.
+Like with two children fighting.
+You often can come in and get their minds somewhere else.
+So that the whole fight changes its nature and what they’re fighting about doesn’t seem to be the essence of the matter.

 ~ Ram Dass, 1970